kubeluk/SQL2SHACL/README.md

 ### N-ary relations

-- currently only supports binary relations
+- currently only binary relations are supported

 ## References